QuantMarkFramework/QuantMark/documentation/architecture.md

 ## Web server

 The web server has been nicknamed WebMark2.
 Folder `/webmark2` contains project settings and `/qleader` contains the actual application.
 WebMark2 uses Django REST framework.
-More about it's implementation is in [here](https://github.com/quantum-ohtu/WebMark2/blob/main/documentation/CreationNotes.md)
+More about its implementation is in [here](https://github.com/quantum-ohtu/WebMark2/blob/main/documentation/CreationNotes.md)

 ## Database